 “People who have lived through a different experience to the often-privileged lives that many of the people around the board tables typically have lived can bring that.

 “There are some interesting ideas in the charity sector where some charities have re-purposed their annual general meetings into more of a general forum for stakeholders.
 This is even something that corporates could think about.”

 At Peridot, we’re committed to enabling good governance on boards and like to help the people that sit around the table.
 Bringing a culture of openness, trust and human dynamics that work.

 - Board Recruitment (including trustees, governors and non-executive directors)

 - Chair Development & Coaching

-You can read more about our track record in board recruitment on our board development page.
+You can read more about our track record on our board recruitment page.